 - Double vision

-Other side effects can be risk-taking behavior such as drunk driving, injury, violence, or unprotected sex resulting in sexually transmitted diseases (STDs).
+Other side effects can be risk-taking behavior such as drunk driving, injuries such as falls, violence, or unprotected sex resulting in sexually transmitted diseases (STDs) and unwanted pregnancies.

-Unbeknown to many, these side effects can occur upon drinking even small quantities of alcohol.
-Drinking on an empty stomach can also make the effects of alcohol worse.
-Heavy drinking, also known as binge drinking, can cause extreme versions of these effects.
+Unfortunately, many people do not realize these side effects can occur upon drinking even small quantities of alcohol.
+Further, someone drinking on an empty stomach increases the effects of alcohol.
+Heavy drinking, also known as binge drinking, leads to extreme versions of these effects.
+If someone has trouble controlling their use of alcohol, there are safe and effective addiction treatment therapies available at Tulip Hill Recovery.

 What Are the Dangers of Alcohol Abuse?